Ahmad Tarmizi Sulaiman: 2013 Kedah state election

 In the 2013 Kedah state election, Ahmad Tarmizi made his electoral debut after being nominated by PR to contest for the Jeneri state seat.
 He lost to Mahadzir Abdul Hamid of Barisan Nasional (BN) by a minority of 2,060 votes.

 Member of Parliament (since 2018)

 2018 general election

 In the 2018 general election, Ahmad Tarmizi was nominated by GS to contest for the Sik federal seat.
 He won the seat and was elected to the Parliament as the Sik MP for the first term after defeating defending MP Mansor Abd Rahman of BN and Azli Che Uda of Pakatan Harapan (PH) by a majority of 42,772 votes.

 2022 general election

 In the 2022 general election, Ahmad Tarmizi was nominated by PN to defend the Sik seat.
 He defended the seat and was reelected to Parliament as the Sik MP for the second term after defeating of Maizatulakmam Othman Ibrahim of BN and Latifah Mohammad Yatim of PH by a majority of 51,659 votes.

-Other career

-Non-governmental organisation

-As the Deputy President of MAPIM, Ahmad Tarmizi participated in its mission to spread humanitarianism to other Islamic nations.